Last Updated on March 4, 2021 by Gaia Zol

 New forms of abuse

-Of course, Italian women are emancipated: they are free to vote, they have equal rights to men, they can pursue a career, be mothers or have both; they choose any profession and they have the right to manage their bodies, their pregnancies and show their opinions.
+Of course, Italian women are emancipated: they are free to vote, they have equal rights to men, they can pursue a career.
+They can be mothers and entrepreneurs.

-Yet, so much work still needs to be done, but not only when it comes to women emancipation in Italy, but everywhere around the world.
+Yet, so much work still needs to be done, not only when it comes to women emancipation in Italy.
+But everywhere around the world.
 Indeed, it’s a long way ahead.